 Correct analysis is important to ensure that you receive the best most appropriate therapeutic treatment.
 The pigment can be near the surface – which is easier to remove or deeper in the skin – which is harder to remove.

-Are there any Precautions to take during treatment?
+Are there any Precautions to take during laser treatment?

 Some Images of Pigmentation Removal Results